silentroach/twic-archived/README.md

 # Twic Extension

-The [opensource twitter client](http://twicext.com) for Chromium based browsers.
+The opensource twitter client for Chromium based browsers.

+## Twitter API v.2

+Project is closed cause of Twitter API v.2 rules and restrictions.
+It breaks Twic look and feel.

 ## How to prepare your developer version